+Sample runner that performs no action before reporting FINISHED status

+- · uri: not used - · args: not used

+Yields dictionary as output, containing status as well as relevant information concerning the results.

+'''

+class avocado.core.nrunner.PythonUnittestRunner(runnable)

+'''

+'''

+Bases: avocado.core.nrunner.BaseRunner

+'''

-Runner for standalone executables with or without arguments
+Runner for Python unittests

-Runnable attributes usage:

-- uri: path to a binary to be executed as another process - args: arguments to be given on the command line to the binary given by path - kwargs: key=val to be set as environment variables to the process run()

-''' class avocado.core.nrunner.ExecTestRunner(runnable) Bases: avocado.core.nrunner.ExecRunner Runner for standalone executables treated as tests This is similar in concept to the Avocado "SIMPLE" test type, in which an executable returning 0 means that a test passed, and anything else means that a test failed.
-Runnable attributes usage is identical to ExecRunner run() class avocado.core.nrunner.NoOpRunner(runnable) Bases: avocado.core.nrunner.BaseRunner Sample runner that performs no action before reporting FINISHED status Runnable attributes usage: · uri: not used · args: not used run() class avocado.core.nrunner.PythonUnittestRunner(runnable) Bases: avocado.core.nrunner.BaseRunner Runner for Python unittests The runnable uri is used as the test name that the native unittest TestLoader will use to find the test.
+The runnable uri is used as the test name that the native unittest TestLoader will use to find the test.
 A native unittest test runner (TextTestRunner) will be used to execute the test.

-Runnable attributes usage: • uri: a "dotted name" that can be given to Python standard library's unittest.TestLoader. loadTestsFromName() method.
+- uri: a "dotted name" that can be given to Python standard library's unittest.
+TestLoader. loadTestsFromName() method.
 While it's not enforced, it's highly recommended that this is "a test method within a test case class" within a test module.
+Example is: "module.Class.test_method".

+- · args: not used

+- · kwargs: not used

+Yields dictionary as output, containing status as well as relevant information concerning the results.

-Example is: "module.Class.test_method". · args: not used · kwargs: not used run() avocado.core.nrunner.RUNNERS_REGISTRY_PYTHON_CLASS = { 'exec': <class 'avocado.core.nrunne All known runner Python classes.
+avocado.core.nrunner.RUNNERS_REGISTRY_PYTHON_CLASS = {'dry-run': <class 'avocado.core.nrun All known runner Python classes.
 This is a dictionary keyed by a runnable kind, and value is a class that inherits from BaseRunner.
+Suitable for spawners compatible with SpawnMethod.PYTHON_CLASS

+'''

+avocado.core.nrunner.RUNNERS_REGISTRY_STANDALONE_EXECUTABLE = {}

+'''

+All known runner commands, capable of being used by a SpawnMethod.STANDALONE_EXECUTABLE compatible spawners

+'''

+avocado.core.nrunner.RUNNER_RUN_CHECK_INTERVAL = 0.01

+'''

+The amount of time (in seconds) between each internal status check

+'''

+avocado.core.nrunner.RUNNER RUN STATUS INTERVAL = 0.5

+'''

-Suitable for spawners compatible with SpawnMethod.PYTHON_CLASS avocado.core.nrunner.RUNNERS_REGISTRY_STANDALONE_EXECUTABLE = {} All known runner commands, capable of being used by a SpawnMethod.STANDALONE EXECUTABLE com- patible spawners avocado.core.nrunner.RUNNER_RUN_CHECK_INTERVAL = 0.01 The amount of time (in seconds) between each internal status check avocado.core.nrunner.RUNNER_RUN_STATUS_INTERVAL = 0.5 The amount of time (in seconds) between a status report from a runner that performs its work asynchronously class avocado.core.nrunner.Runnable (kind, uri, args, config=None, kwargs) Bases: object Describes an entity that be executed in the context of a task A instance of BaseRunner is the entity that will actually execute a runnable. '''
+The amount of time (in seconds) between a status report from a runner that performs its work asynchronously

-classmethod from_args(args)
+'''

+class avocado.core.nrunner.Runnable(kind, uri, args, config=None, kwargs)

+'''

+Describes an entity that be executed in the context of a task classmethod from_args(args)

+A instance of BaseRunner is the entity that will actually execute a runnable.